ThomasCalle/Thomas-SQL-Employee-Tracker/README.md

 ## Usage Instructions
 1. Open the cloned repository in any source code editor e.g. Visual Studio Code.
-2. Open integrated terminal on index.js
-3. Enter “node index.js” in the command line
-4. Through sequential order within the command line interface - the user will be presented with npm inquirer questions - the user will provide a response to each question and proceed.
-5. Once completed a SVG file named "logo.svg" will be created.
-6. At your discretion, you may rename the "logo.svg" file to the file name of your choice.
-7. (Optional) Regarding future use, you may alter the prompted questions within the index.js to best suit your needs.
-8. (Optional) The SVG Logo Maker serves as a foundation so you are not limited to altering the files (as you have my permission) to create the best possible "logo.svg" file.

 ## Solution URL:
 [Solution URL Link:]